priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       location: "Desert Blue, Pangong Tso"
       rating: 4
       review: "Well-designed cabins with skylight, comfortable beds and good amenities.
 Limited electricity hours but peaceful lakeside location.
 Oxygen concentrator provided for altitude comfort.
 The Desert Blue cabin was very expensive, so despite a good experoence, I wouldn't call it value for moeny"
     additional_considerations: "Sunscreen, sunscreen & sunscreen.
 Ensure ventilation in night when you go to sleep, when room is air tight.
 Don't overuse oxygen concentrator to loose acclamatization.
-Lot of mountain workers will ask for food and worker as you drive to Pangong Tso.
+Lot of mountain workers will ask for food and water as you drive to Pangong Tso.
 Carry extra water and food if you intend to disribute"

   - day: 15
     title: "Pangong to Nubra - Rivers, Rocks & Starlit Revelations"